mathieugouin/3D_Printing/README.md

 * Wait for bed temperature to raise to 60
 * Prepare, Bed Tramming, Tramming Wizard
 * Prepare, Auto Build Mesh (about 3min), then Save
-* Prepare, Filament Management, Preheat Hotend, Preheat PLA
+* Prepare, Filament Management, Preheat Hotend, Preheat PLA: _It is important to preheat the hotend before doing the Z probe offset to account for the thermal expansion of the hotend._
 * Prepare, Z Probe Wizard: paper sheet trick
 * Prepare, Filament Management, Load Filament
 * Insert micro SD card with the sliced `*.gcode` file